aws/aws-encryption-sdk-python/README.rst

 Master keys generate, encrypt, and decrypt data keys.
 An example of a master key is an `AWS KMS key`_.

-NOTE: Master keys are deprecated and have been superseded by keyrings provided by the `AWS Cryptographic Material Providers Library (MPL)`_.
+NOTE: Master keys are legacy constructs and have been superseded by keyrings provided by the `AWS Cryptographic Material Providers Library (MPL)`_.
 Please install this library and migrate master key providers to keyring interfaces.